veyon/veyon/README.md

 It enables teachers to view and control computer labs and interact with students.
 Veyon is available in different languages and provides lots of useful features:

-  * see what's going on in computer labs by using overview mode and make snapshots
+  * see what's going on in computer labs in overview mode and take screenshots
   * remote control computers to support and help users
   * broadcast teacher's screen to students in realtime by using demo mode (either in fullscreen or in a window)